 - Practical skills test element to interview

-- Entry will be by interview and references to determine if you are suitable for this course.
+- Entry will be by interview to determine if you are suitable for this course

 - If you do not meet the entry criteria for your chosen course, you may be offered an alternative course in the same subject area.